 Illness or Injury Arising from Work

 Any accident arising out of, or in the course of, employment with [Trust name] must be reported and recorded in accordance with the required procedures.
+[Insert details for process for reporting.]
 The accident may be subject to investigation and reported by an employee authorised for this purpose by the Trust.

 Where an employee seeks medical advice about an illness which is suspected or alleged to result from the nature of his or her employment, the employee must report relevant information to [Tier] at the first opportunity.
+[Insert details of process for reporting.]

 In the case of the first, and any subsequent, absence due to industrial disease or accident an employee shall agree, at any time during such absence, if so required by the employer, to a medical examination by a registered medical practitioner nominated by the Trust.